God cares about the poor. And we should too.

 It’s hard to overstate the political importance of income inequality.
 In the U.S., angst over middle-class income stagnation was a major driver behind Donald Trump’s “Make America Great Again” theme.
 The issue is also driving current President Joe Biden’s economic proposals, as he has proposed raising taxes on the wealthiest in America in order to fund government programs to create for lower-income Americans that are struggling.

-Globally, income inequality is frequent topic at the United Nations and the Organisation for Economic Cooperation and Development.
+Globally, income inequality is a frequent topic at the United Nations and the Organisation for Economic Cooperation and Development.
 Many want to ensure that the rapid economic growth in such countries as China and India is “inclusive growth” that lifts people at all income levels.

 “Inclusive growth” is, indeed, what we want.
 What gets less attention, however, is that it’s, indeed, what we’re getting.